Objectivco/CheckoutWC-Documentation/docs/how-to-move-ignitewoo-gift-certificate-voucher-form.md

 cats: How To
 ---

- You can move the gift certificate voucher form to another action hook with this snippet:
+<p>You can move the gift certificate voucher form to another action hook with this snippet:</p>

-<script src="https://gist.github.com/clifgriffin/bdb60e6d36a816392c8862a27d674beb.js" type="text/javascript"></script>